-Over the first 10 years of operation, it is anticipated that all four phases of the VSE will be operational and will generate a cumulative net positive impact to the District of \$10.8 million or \$1.6 million annually by year 7.
+Over the first 10 years of operation, it is anticipated that all four phases of the VSE will be operational and will generate a cumulative net positive impact to the District of \$9.5 million or \$1.4 million annually by year 7.
 The District will collect revenues from slip and landing fees as well as payments by growers for compliance, monitoring and enforcement activities.
-District costs to run the VSE project include biological monitoring, information management services, and shellfish sanitation services, dedicated staff time for operations and monitoring of VSE businesses and planning costs associated with the pre-harvest period of the VSE project.
+District costs to run the VSE project include biological compliance, monitoring and enforcement; information management services; shellfish sanitation services; dedicated staff time for operations and monitoring of VSE businesses; and planning costs associated with the pre-harvest period of the VSE project.

 There will be tax revenues generated for cities located in Ventura County as well3.
-At the beginning of each phase when VSE operators invest in startup equipment, there will be a one-time local sales tax revenue generation of \$58,890 to the city where the purchase of equipment is made4.
+At the beginning of each phase when VSE operators invest in startup equipment, there will be a one-time local sales tax revenue generation of \$58,930 to the city where the purchase of equipment is made4.
 Ongoing tax revenue impacts include sales tax and utility user's tax revenues from business supply purchases as well as consumer purchases from VSE employees.
-This will total \$47,960 annually by year 5.
-Over
+This will total \$49,100 annually by year 5.
+Over the first 10 years of operation, the VSE project will generate a cumulative net positive impact to surrounding cities of \$653,000.